GRB 221009A: Spectral signatures based on ALPs candidates: Spectral signatures from ALPs

-To determine whether the allowed ALP candidates can reproduce the observed photon flux, we calculate the survival probability for each candidate and fit the resulting photon spectrum that reaches Earth.
+To determine whether the allowed ALP candidates can reproduce the observed photon flux, we calculate the survival probability for each candidate and fit the resulting photon spectrum, $\alpha_{\gamma}$, that reaches Earth.
 Figure \ref{fig:probs} shows the survival probability as well as the fitted observed photon spectrum for the candidate defined by $g_{\rm a \gamma}=1.75 \times 10^{-11} {\rm GeV^{-1}}$, $m_a =5.46 \times 10^{-7} {\rm eV}$ with $\%E_{\rm{iso}} = 0.1$, $E_{\rm{min}}=31$ GeV, and $\alpha_{\rm a}=3.0$.
 For this candidate, the survival probability increases with energy, and a soft ALP spectrum is required to avoid observing photons beyond energies greater than 25 TeV.
-The resulting photon flux is characterized by a hard photon index of -2.15.
-We repeated this analysis for every permitted ALP candidate and show the resulting photon index and number of observed photons by LHAASO with energies larger than 500 GeV in Figure \ref{fig:2.6}.
-We considered $\%E_{\rm{iso}}$ values of 0.1, 1, and 3 percent, $E_{\rm{min}}=31$, and $\alpha_{\rm a}=3.0$.
-We found that observed ALP candidates that reproduce hard photon spectra can be responsible for only a few tens of photons with energies larger than 500 GeV.
-Therefore, to explain a large flux of photons with $E>500$GeV, the observed photon flux must be soft.
-Nevertheless, an injection of ALPs by the progenitor can still contribute up to a tenth of the photons observed by LHASSO with energies larger than 500 GeV.
+The resulting photon flux is characterized by a hard photon index of 2.15.
+We repeated this analysis for every permitted ALP candidate and show the resulting photon index, considering $\%E_{\rm{iso}}$ values of 0.1, 1, and 3 percent for different values of $E_{\rm{min}}$ and $\alpha_{\rm a}$ (figures \ref{fig:indexmesh1}, \ref{fig:indexmesh2} and \ref{fig:indexmesh3}).
+Then we calculated the number of photons with energies above $500\,\rm{GeV}$ that LHAASO would detect from these ALPs candidates, some of the results are shown in figure \ref{fig:8}.
+In general, we observed that there are several candidates capable of explaining the detection of a $13\,\rm{TeV}$ photon while making only a minimal contribution to the number of photons detected between 500 GeV and 7 TeV.
+This indicates that the ALPs scenario does not conflict at all with the reported results for this GRB at energies below 7 TeV by LHASSO and Fermi.